-- 1. calculate using our standard financial ratios - 2. analyse the trends over the determination period - 3. conclude whether there is a finaceability concern or not.
+- 1. calculate our standard financial ratios - 2. analyse the trends in these ratios over the determination period - 3. determine whether there is a financeability concern or not.

 Step 1: Calculate our standard financial ratios

 We have conducted the financeability test using the revenues and costs for Essential Water only (i.e. as opposed to Essential Energy as a whole).
 This is consistent with our decisions for Essential Water's tax allowance and post-tax WACC parameters.